madalin-dogaru/profiler/README.md

 <img align="left" alt="PNG" src="https://github.com/madalin-dogaru/madalin-dogaru/blob/master/profiler_logo.png?raw=true" width="350" height="488" />

 # Profiler
 Yes, I know, someone somewhere created a tool that does this.
 I just want to create my own and there's nothing you can do to stop me :)
 This will be a target profiling tool used in red teaming exercises.
 Currently still prototyping and testing various features so this is the moment when new ideas have the most impact on development.

 In the prototyping phase I will leave some hardcoded API authorization tokens in the code(for the lazy ones:)).
-These are test accounts that will be deleted.
+These are empty test accounts that will be deleted.

 Install
 ---